joungh93/PyRAF_GMOS_IFU/standard/README.md

 ```

 ### 2) Verify the MDF
 * Two Python codes are involved in this step.
-You have to revise `rev_mdf.py` manually to correct missing fibers.
+We have to revise `rev_mdf.py` manually to correct missing fibers.
 The comments that helps this process are written in the codes because there are a few :unamused: interactive tasks here.

 ```
 > run g1_vmdf.py